axonivy/process-editor-client/README.md

 - `integration/eclipse`: Eclipse IDE integraion of the process editor
 - `integration/theia`: Theia IDE integraion of the process editor
 - `integration/vscode`: VS Code extension of the process editor
+- `integration/standalone`: Standalone integration of the process editor

 ---